allaboutapps/DataSource/Readme.md

 let dataSource = ["a", "b", "c", "d"].toDataSource("Text")
 ```

-Create a data source based on an dictionary, using it's keys as the section titles:
+Create a data source based on a dictionary, using it's keys as the section titles:

 ```swift
 let data = [